berto/berto.com/contracts/index.md

 (A reflection on contracts).

-This week I watched another round of European hysteria over American actions.
+Last week I watched another round of European hysteria over American actions.

-This time it was because the Americans had the nerver to admit that NATO isn’t their number one priority.
-That defending Ukraine even less so, and that Europe’s defense should be, well… Europe’s problem.
+This time it was because the Americans had the nerve to admit that NATO isn’t their number one priority.
+That defending Ukraine is even further down the line.
+And they also said that the key party in Europe’s defense should be, well… Europe itself.

 **THEY’RE GOING TO DROP THE MOST IMPORTANT AGREEMENT OF THE 20TH CENTURY.**